-- Rate of interest should be homogeneous throughout the period.
-For example, in the above examples, we have divided the yearly interest rate by 12 to make it homogeneous through the year for each month.
+- The rate of interest should be homogeneous throughout the period.
+For example, in the above examples, we have divided the yearly interest rate by 12 to make it homogeneous throughout the year for each month.

-- #VALUE! error occurs when one of the required arguments from the formula is non-numeric.
+- #VALUE! the error occurs when one of the required arguments from the formula is non-numeric.

 - #NUM! an error occurs when the future value mentioned will not meet over the period of time with the mentioned rate of interest and EMI (investment amount).
 In that case, we need to increase the monthly investment amount.
 Also, this error occurs when outgoing payments are not marked as negative.